 Vais .458 SOCOM Muzzle Brake

-The Vais .458 SOCOM Muzzle Brake is a simple and affordable muzzle brake that utilizes multiple gas dispersing holes in order to reduce recoil as much as possible.
+The Vais .458 SOCOM Muzzle Brake is a simple and affordable muzzle brake that utilizes multiple gas-dispersing holes in order to reduce recoil as much as possible.
 Each of these vents are visible on the outside of the brake, permitting the gas to escape in many different directions.
-This is effective, because it means that there is not only one pathway for the gas to escape.
+This is effective because it means that there is not only one pathway for the gas to escape.

-Vais builds this muzzle brake in stainless steel, which is very durable and rust and corrosion resistant.
+Vais builds this muzzle brake in stainless steel, which is very durable and rust and corrosion-resistant.
 You also have the option for either parkerizing or matte for your external finish as well.
-Between the two, parkerizing is more rust resistant, and has been used for years on military-grade weapons for this reason.
+Between the two, parkerizing is more rust-resistant and has been used for years on military-grade weapons for this reason.

 Overall, the Vais is an excellent choice for a muzzle brake for the .458 SOCOM.
 It has a very durable and solid stainless steel construction, with either parkerizing or matte available for your external finish.
-The complex vents network work adeptly at reducing recoil.
+The complex vents network works adeptly at reducing recoil.

 - Simple design

 - Offers complex network for vents for minimizing recoil